-Where and whenSTEPS events are held on the last Thursday of almost every month, from 5:45 to 7:30 p.m. in the Smith Building (room 308/309) at Dana-Farber.
+Where and whenSTEPS events are held at Dana-Farber on the last Thursday of most months, from 5:45 to 7:30 p.m.
 Attendees can park at no cost in Dana-Farber's parking garage.

-If you'd like to attend an upcoming STEPS dinner, please RSVP by calling 617-632-6080 or emailing STEPS@dfci.harvard.edu.
+If you or a loved one would like to attend an upcoming STEPS event, please call 617-632-6080 or email STEPS@dfci.harvard.edu.

 For information about getting to Dana-Farber, visit our driving directions page.